joshinaimish/magento2-add-custom-field-checkout/README.md

 # magento2-add-custom-field-checkout
 magento2-add-custom-field-checkout
-> You can add custom text field in checkout and save in database.
+> You can add custom text field in shipping checkout form and save in database.